kai-test/simple-sinatra-app-server/README.md

 ######  Step 4.
 After Ansible run is complete, you should be able to do the test:
 * On Host machine, use web browser to check the ip (0.0.0.0:3080).
 The webpage should show 'Hello World!'.
-* Inside Guest VM, 'curl 0.0.0.0:80 'to get the 'Hello World!' as output.
+* Go inside the Guest VM (via 'vagrant ssh'), 'curl 0.0.0.0:80 'to get the 'Hello World!' as output.

 ## Note: